top of page

 Pros

-1. The application process is very fast—sometimes you can get money the same day.
+1. The application process is very fast — sometimes you can get money the same day.

 2. It’s possible to borrow small amounts when you need it, rather than a large, one-time influx of cash.
-These small, fast loans can save your company if an unexpected one-time event reduces your cashflow, threatening your relationships with customers, vendors, or employees.
+These small, fast loans can save your company if an unexpected one-time event reduces your cash flow, threatening your relationships with customers, vendors, or employees.

 Cons